-Captain Byron A. Long, Convoy Operations Section, United States Naval Forces Operating in European Waters, to Captain Nathan C. Twining, Chief of Staff, United States Naval Forces Operating in European Waters
+Captain Byron A. Long, Convoys Section, United States Naval Forces Operating in European Waters, to Captain Nathan C. Twining, Chief of Staff, United States Naval Forces Operating in European Waters

 U.S. NAVAL FORCES OPERATING IN EUROPEAN WATERS